Distance: c. 9.5 - 10 miles (circular)

 Pace: Moderate

-Refreshments: Picnic lunch in Ewelme; Snowdrops Cream Tea at St Botolph's Church (seasonal)
+Refreshments: Picnic lunch in Ewelme; seasonal Snowdrops Cream Tea at St Botolph's Church

 A rewarding winter walk through classic south Oxfordshire downland and a village rich in medieval history.
 From the 11th century St Botolph’s Church in Swyncombe, the route passes through Ewelme Park, once a royal hunting ground, before climbing to Harcourt Hill for wide views across the Oxfordshire plains.

 The return follows Swyncombe Downs, bringing us back to Swyncombe in time for their annual Snowdrops Cream Tea.
-Walkers wishing to linger can enjoy a seasonal highlight – a snowdrop choir performance (4.30–5.30pm) – a fitting close to a day of history, winter landscape and village hospitality.

 Please bring a picnic lunch.
 Hiking poles recommended as paths can be slippery when muddy, and there are some steady climbs and descents.